 Diseases caused by virus: flu (influenza), common cold, measles,

 mumps, german measles (Rubella), smallpox, cowpox, chicken pox, HIV (can lead

 Diseases caused by fungi: Athlete's foot, ringworm etc.

-caused through infected food and water.
-They are diarrhea, jaundice, cholera,
+diseases which are caused through infected food and water.
+They are diarrhea,

 How to keep good health?

 eating food kept open for long time as germs start growing on it and make food